Juklevatnet

-Juklevatnet is a lake in the municipalities of Hemsedal (in Viken county) and Lærdal (in Vestland county), Norway.
-It is located 21 km east of Borgund in Lærdal, just to the south of the mountain Høgeloft in the Filefjell range.
+Juklevatnet is a lake in Hemsedal Municipality (in Buskerud county) and Lærdal Municipality (in Vestland county), Norway.
+It is located 21 km east of Borgund in Lærdal Municipality, just to the south of the mountain Høgeloft in the Filefjell range.
 The 3.07 km2 lake sits at an elevation of 1286 m above sea level.
-It is located 5 km northeast of the lake Eldrevatnet and 10 km northeast of the lake Øljusjøen.
+It is located 5 km northeast of the lake Eldrevatnet and 10 km northeast of the lake Øljusjøane.

 The lake is regulated by a hydroelectric dam which is part of a nearby power station.
 The water flows into the lake Vesle Juklevatnet, then the river Jukleåni, and then into the lake Eldrevatnet.